Everything

 Last updated: February 20, 2009 at 6:03 pm (CST)

-Allows you to load a 256 color bitmap as a tileset and paint GBA-friendly tile grids with the tileset.
-You can save and load the tile grids, and even export them as code (a const C array) so that you can directly include them in your GBA project.
-It's primarily for mode0 tilesets but the output can be adapted for other modes without trouble.
+Allows you to load a 256 color bitmap as a tileset and paint GBA-friendly tiles with the tileset.
+You can save and load the tile sets, and export them as code (a const C array) for direct inclusion in ROM.
+It's primarily for mode0 tilesets.
+Early experiment in GBA development when I had no idea what I was doing, and there are far more useful tile editors around.
+It remains here for posterity.

 Requirements: Windows PC